There are many different versions of Poker out there. However, if you are going to choose one, then it better be No-Limit Texas Hold ’em.

 First, the player on the left of the dealer puts the blind.
 After this, the dealer gives two cards to each player.
 These are face down.
-Each player evaluates his options after looking at the cards and after this is done, the player on the left of the dealer can do one of two things: bet or check.
+Each player evaluates their options after looking at the cards, and after this is done, the player on the left of the dealer can choose to do one of two things: bet or check.

 After this first part of the hand is finished, the dealer puts the three community cards (the flop) on the table.
 These are dealt face up.

 In most games, dealers “burn” one card from the deck before presenting the community cards, but this is not important, so we are not going to dwell on it.

 Now that players can see the flop, they have the same options as before: bet, check, fold, or raise.
 As soon as everyone has decided what to do, the dealer deals the next community card, the turn.
 Once again, everyone goes through the same motions: bet, check, fold, or raise.

 The last card that the dealer puts face up on the table is the river.
 The same as with the previous stages of the hand, the players that remained active this late in the hand decide to bet, check, fold, or raise.

 Before we go on to describe the winning strategies in Poker, it is worth knowing how difficult some poker hands can actually be.
 Most poker beginners would benefit from this as they would know how often they can expect some hands to come.
 These are just some random hole card combinations and the odds and probabilities they come with:

 - Ace and king in the same suit (331-1) 0.3%.